Tippecanoe County Courthouse

-The Tippecanoe County Courthouse is located on the public square in the city of Lafayette in Tippecanoe County, Indiana.
+The Tippecanoe County Courthouse is located on the public square in the city of Lafayette, Indiana.
 The public square is located between the north–south 3rd and 4th Streets and between the east–west Main and Columbia Streets.

 It was listed on the National Register of Historic Places in 1972.
 It is located in the Downtown Lafayette Historic District.

 History

 When the county was first organized in 1826, rooms were rented in which to conduct county business, until 1829 when the first courthouse was built; it was a two-story brick building.
 It was replaced by a larger brick building in 1845 at a cost of about $3,000; there was a fire in this building in the 1840s, but it was extinguished before it could do any damage.
 The third and current courthouse was built on the site from 1881 to 1884 at a cost of about $500,000.
 It is built of Indiana limestone and is two-and-a-half stories tall on a raised basement.
 Architecturally, it is a pastiche of styles including Second Empire, Beaux Arts, Baroque, Rococo, Georgian and Neo-Classical.
 Paul Goeldner in his study of Midwestern courthouses called the building the "epitome of county capitals".